prashant1177/prashant1177/README.md

 ### 🚧 What I'm Working On

-🔧 I'm currently building **[NotesBot.ai](https://github.com/prashant1177/NotesBot)** — a personal AI-powered note assistant that helps generate better summaries from both PDF notes and YouTube videos.
-🧠 My goal is to create a **smart, clean, and distraction-free learning companion** that can convert raw content into structured, easy-to-revise study material using **Gemini AI**, **Flask**, and **React**.
+🔧 I'm currently building **Chess game** — a free Chess platform for everyone.
+Where a user can solve as many puzzles as he want to.

 ---